 Brake fluid level

 Point to the brake fluid reservoir and tell your examiner you would check the level is between the minimum and maximum level.
 It is vital to keep an eye on hygiene in the brake fluid reservoir, so no dirt enters and affects brake performance.

 Top tip: Brake fluid is toxic, so when filling this you must be careful to avoid any contact with your skin, and also the paintwork on your car.

 The windscreen reservoir does not have any minimum and maximum external marking, so you will need to remove the cap and have a visual check of the level.

 Top tip: This will need to be checked regularly, especially before embarking on a long journey.

-Your tyres should not have any cuts or bulges and must be at the legal 1.6mm tread depth.
+Your tyres should not have any cuts or bulges and it’s recommended they should each have a minimum tread depth of between 3-6mm.
 Tell your examiner that the recommended tyre pressure can be found in your manufacturer’s guide and a certified pressure gauge should be used at all times.
-For full details on tyre safety, have a look at our article here.
+Be sure to check out our article on everything else you need to know about tyre safety.

 For car insurance, you’re safe in the hands of Aviva.